abhishekpratapa/YoutubeEscape/README.md

 # YoutubeEscape
 This is a little extension to get rid of all the distracting videos on youtube.
-Here is a medium post about it:
+Here is a medium post about it: <a href="https://medium.com/abhishek-pratapa/youtube-problem-part-1-43ca73237c8a#.palks0rbj">Article On Medium</a>

 Installing the plugin is pretty straight forward.
 Instructions are shown below.